HappyGnome/DCS_Scripts/Readme.md

 ### Register individual units

-`unit_repairman.register` registers a named group to be respawned after a random delay.
+`unit_repairman.register` registers a named group to be respawned if it is damaged after a random delay.

 Usage: `unit_repairman.register(<groupName>, <minDelaySeconds>, <maxDelaySeconds>, <options>)`